Risk on leveraged futures trading on the platform is managed via Forced Liquidation process in the Instant Margining System.

 - The system executes an Immediate or Cancel (IoC) close order for any and all contracts in the margin account, at the 0-equity imputed price for each position.

-- The unfilled liquidation is then assigned to liquidity providers (LPs) / marketmakers who essentially have open ended offers to accept any unfilled liquidaitons (always respecting price time priority, AFTER the orderbook has been swept up to the price that the LP is assigned).
-This assignment procedure is meant to
+- The unfilled liquidation is then assigned to liquidity providers (LPs) / market makers who essentially have open ended offers to accept any unfilled liquidations (always respecting price time priority, AFTER the orderbook has been swept up to the price that the LP is assigned).
+This assignment procedure is meant to form a backstop of liquidity to prevent system losses that other platforms address using an insurance fund.

 - If the unfilled liquidation can't find a new counterparty in neither the orderbook nor in the PAS assignment, then unwind occurs, which reduces the OI by the remaining size.